edwards33/electon-auto-update/README.md

 ## App Auto Update

-It checked under Ubuntu linux.
+It is checked under Ubuntu linux.
 Before run the project Register your Github repo and make changes in package.json file providing link to your repository.
 Do not forget to add electron-builder.yml file into your project with following info:
 * appId
 * provider
 * token (if your provider ids Github then generate the token in Github)